JustKaz0001/cs1302-arcade/REFLECTION.md

 1. I have made a Board and element file to make a grid and the elements or rectangles of the grid and also started the actual game code called tetrisGame
 2. Before the next deadline i plan to have my main tetris game ready as well ad all the shapes involved in playing the game.
 3. So far the only issues ive had is figuring out how to branch merge but also run my project.

+## Deadline 3 - WED 2020-12-16 (Dec 16)

+1. I added all the shapes, updated the arcadeApp file, as well as finised the main tetris java file
+2. the issue was branching and i understand it now after some research.
+3. I feel like the graders should check how smoothly the shapes move.